Patra-Rukky/Patra-Rukky/README.md

 ### Hi there 👋 my name is Patra
-I am currently studing data analysis
+I am currently studying data analysis

 <!--
 **Patra-Rukky/Patra-Rukky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.